ByzantineFailure/PAX_Pinger/README.md

 PAX_Pinger
 ==========

 Just a stupid little python script to ping twitter and the PAX site to watch for changes.
-There's a lot of cringey stuff that goes on in this file (hardcoded, non-external API key, anyone?) but it's just for personal use so whatever.

 Uses <a href="https://pypi.python.org/pypi/twitter#downloads">this twitter library.</a>

 Done in collaboration over a few days of waiting and mutual boredom with <a href="https://github.com/thejbw">the_jbw</a> and <a href="https://github.com/Barril">Barril</a>.
-Went through a lot of iterations, from a simple scraper for the PAX site, to that plus a twitter HTML scraper, to actually using the twitter API.
+Went through a lot of iterations, from a simple scraper for the PAX site, to that plus a twitter HTML scraper, to actually using the twitter API, to using a configuration xml.

 You'll need your own twitter API key.
 And stuff.